fetchai/agents-aea/docs/quickstart.md

 ## Installation

 The following installs the entire AEA package which also includes a <a href="../cli-commands">command-line interface (CLI)</a>.
+(You can skip this step if you used the install script above: <a href="../quickstart#option-2-using-an-automated-install-script">Option 2 </a>.)

 ``` bash
 pip install aea[all]